AntonBorkivskyi/BikeSharing/README.md

 During training linear regression on small part of dataset(100 - 1000 samples) accuracy on train was 50-60% while on test 20-40%.
 While increasing the number of samples to 10'000 accuracy has felt to 8-10% both on train and test.
 On the whole dataset, accuracy is 0.1%-0.8% depending on the number of features included and if weather data used.

+Such a bad accuracy is gained probably because of distance which was predicted.
+It was Euclidean distance between stations but not a distance travelled by cycler.
+Two stations could be nearby and cycler could move between them with a large hook: distance travelled and time are large but the distance between stations is not big what causes the unexpected outcome.

 ![Results](linear_regression/results.png?raw=true "Results of model training")

 ## Conclusions